 - Problem-Solving Skills: Solving situations like: “What if we run out of glue?” and “What happens if I make a mistake?”

-- Fine Motor Skills: Learning how to use scissors, gripping a pencil or crayon, drawing shapes or letters, engaging hand muscles by squeezing glue bottles, folding paper, or using two hands together to assemble objects
+- Fine Motor Skills: Learning to use scissors, grip a pencil or crayon, and draw shapes or letters.
+Engage hand muscles by squeezing glue bottles, folding paper, or using two hands together to assemble objects

 - Sensory Exposure & Exploration: Experiencing sensations like sticky glue, scratchy paper, the sound of ripping a piece of tape or shaking the box of crayons, or the smell of paint